se-for-sci/se-for-sci.github.io/content/week5/typing.md

     _: DoesSomething = typing.cast(MyDoesSomething, None)
 ```

-There's a bit to unpack here, so let's go over it left to right.
-We are putting
+There's a bit to unpack in the last line, so let's go over it left to right.
+We
-this inside a block only the type checker will analyze; it is skipped at
+are putting the cast inside a guard block that only the type checker will
-runtime.
-We are making a variable, but we don't care about it, so we name it
+analyze; it is skipped at runtime.
+We are making a variable, but we don't care
-`_`.
+about it, so we name it `_`, a convention for return values you don't need
+later.
 Then we tell the type checker this is going to be the desired Protocol.
-We
-then assign and instance of our class to this variable that is typed as the
+We then assign an instance of our class to this variable that is typed as the
-Protocol; if the type checker can't do this, we didn't successfully implement
+Protocol; if the type checker can't perform the cast, we didn't successfully
-the Protocol.
-The `typing.cast` takes a value (just None in this case) and tells
+implement the Protocol with `MyDoesSomething`.
+The `typing.cast` takes a value
-the type checker to treat it like `MyDoesSomething`.
-This is to avoid
+(just None in this case) and tells the type checker to treat it like
-constructing the class - there's no constructor involved here.
-In this example,
+`MyDoesSomething`. `None` is used to avoid constructing the class - there's no
-we could have just used `MyDoesSomething()` instead.
+constructor involved here.
+In this example, we could have just used
+`MyDoesSomething()` instead.

 Note that we couldn't use `assert isinstance`, which would require
 `@runtime_checkable` (even in a `TYPE_CHECKING` block) or `typing.assert_type`,